Alessio Bruno

 Alessio Eraldo Bruno (born 24 January 1994) is an Italian footballer who plays for Tonara.

 Biography

 Born in Olbia, Sardinia, Bruno started his career at hometown club Olbia.
-He was the member of Giovanissimi under-15 team in 2007–08 season.
+He was a member of Giovanissimi under-15 team in the 2007–08 season.
 He also represented Sardinia regional Giovanissimi representatives in Coppa Nazionale Primavera.
 Sardinia finished as the second in the group, thus Friuli – Venezia Giulia qualified for the semi-finals.

-Bruno was the member of Olbia's Allievi Under-17 team in 2009–10 season.
+Bruno was a member of Olbia's Allievi Under-17 team in the 2009–10 season.
 Bruno also made his first team debut on 9 May 2010, the last match of 2009–10 Lega Pro Seconda Divisione.
 He replaced Alessandro Esposito in the second half.
 The team folded at the start of 2010–11 season.